wallytutor/WallyToolbox.jl/docs/src/WallyToolbox/thermochemistry.md

 With this value it is trivial to find out the required mass flow rate of oxidizer.
 This is implemented in [`oxidizer_mass_flow_rate`](@ref) as documented below.
 Notice that this function will fail if one of the required elements in the above equation is missing.
 The presence of nitrogen oxides and sulfur is fuel is neglected in this calculations and one must assess whether they should be considered in a certain analysis prior to using this function.

 ```@docs
-DryCombustion.oxidizer_mass_flow_rate
+WallyToolbox.oxidizer_mass_flow_rate
 ```

 ## Heavy fuel-oils

 Combustion of heavy-fuel oils (HFO) is discussed in detail by ([[@Lawn1987]]).
-Some relations that might be useful for the industrial combustion specialist are under implementation here to be integrated in larger models *e.g.* using [`DryFlowsheet`](DryFlowsheet.md), or simple calculations.
+Some relations that might be useful for the industrial combustion specialist are under implementation here to be integrated in larger models *e.g.* using [`DryFlowsheet`](../Modules/DryFlowsheet.md), or simple calculations.

 ```@docs
-DryCombustion.hfo_empirical_formula
+WallyToolbox.hfo_empirical_formula
-DryCombustion.hfo_specific_heat
+WallyToolbox.hfo_specific_heat
-DryCombustion.hfo_enthalpy_net_bs2869
+WallyToolbox.hfo_enthalpy_net_bs2869
 ```

 ## Discrete phase model

 ```@docs
-DryCombustion.fit_rosinrammler
+WallyToolbox.fit_rosinrammler
-DryCombustion.plot_rosinrammler
+WallyToolbox.plot_rosinrammler
 ```